SCS-CBU-CED-IAM/freeradius-mobileid/README.md

 X-MSS-MobileID-MCCMNC:="22801",
 X-MSS-MobileID-SN:="MIDCHEGU8GSH6K88",
 ```
-If not authorised or the information is unknown, then this value will be `00000`.
+If not authorised or the information is unknown, then the value will be `X-MSS-MobileID-MCCMNC:="00000",`.

 ## Additional information